mj1999/EmployeeReviewPlatform/README.md

     <li>Once in the cloned directory run the command "npm install" to intall all the dependent node modules</li>
     <li>Once dependencies are installed just run the command "npm start" to start the application</li>
     <li>On browser open "localhost:8000" to access the application running on your local machines server on port 8000</li>
-    <li>To register a new test account use employee id 1 or 2 or 3 and form a new account</li>
-    <li>Use the newly made account to login to the application and start using it :) </li>
   </ol>
 </p>